-The Town, prior to the issuance of a development order or permit, shall review drainage plans and calculations for all projects and shall make and record a determination that the project meets the Town's adopted level of service standard.
+The Town, pPrior to the issuance of a development order or permit, shall review drainage plans and calculations for all projects and shall make and record a determination that the project meets the Town's adopted level of service standard.

-This section includes proposed work that falls into one of the following categories:
+For all commercial or residential development or redevelopment, where This section includes the proposed work that falls into one of the following categories:

-- 2.2a The proposed work exceeds 25% of the market value of the property; - 2.2b The proposed work includes the construction of a new swimming pool; - 2.2c The proposed work includes the redevelopment of more than 20% of landscaped open space, 20% of the impervious area of the site including buildings, patios, etc. or a combination thereof which exceeds 20%; - 2.2d The proposed work includes new driveways or parking areas as the Town supports fewer curb cuts for vehicular and pedestrian cross-access between parcels as this will potentially allow for and will improve efficiency, reduce roadway trips, and enhance resident convenience. - 2.2e The proposed work includes replacement or reconstruction of parking areas other than parking areas designed for less than three residential units; or - 2.2f- Other development as may be deemed appropriate by the Town Engineer.
+8.2a 2.2a The proposed work exceeds 25% of the market value of the property; 8.2b-2.2b The proposed work includes the construction of a new swimming pool; 8.2c - 2.2c The proposed work includes the redevelopment of more than 20% of landscaped open space, 20% of the impervious area of the site including buildings, patios, etc. or a combination thereof which exceeds 20%; 8.2d-2.2d The proposed work includes new driveways or parking areas; 8.2e 2.2e The proposed work includes replacement or reconstruction of parking areas other than parking areas designed for less than three residential units; or 8.2f-2.2f- Other development as may be deemed appropriate by the Town Engineer.

-The Town shall encourage the installation of upgraded storm drainage systems to meet current or new stormwater standards on properties that are proposed for redevelopment.
+The Town shall encourage the installation of upgraded storm drainage systems to meet current or new storm water standards on properties which are not otherwise being redeveloped-proposed for redevelopment.

-The Town shall review stormwater management criteria for different property uses and sizes with a desire to increase retention on private properties.
+The Town shall review stormwater management criteria for different property uses and size with a desire to increase retention on private properties.